Skip to content

 Multi-tenant safety Weak without gVisor or Kata Strong Weak

-• Low-cost CI fleets.
-Container runtimes ship with every CI provider — no extra infra.
+• Low-cost CI fleets: container runtimes ship with every CI provider, so you need no extra infrastructure.

 gVisor sits between plain containers and microVMs — a userspace kernel intercepting guest syscalls via runsc, trading syscall compatibility for a smaller attack surface.

-• Untrusted-code execution.
-When the agent runs code from untrusted inputs (third-party PRs, prompt-injected scripts, customer snippets), a kernel CVE turns a shared-kernel runtime into a multi-tenant breach.
-A microVM puts a hypervisor between workload and kernel.
+• Untrusted-code execution: when the agent runs code from untrusted inputs (third-party PRs, prompt-injected scripts, customer snippets), a kernel CVE turns a shared-kernel runtime into a multi-tenant breach.
+A microVM puts a hypervisor between the workload and the kernel.

-• Multi-tenant fleets.
-Firecracker was built at AWS for Lambda and Fargate (firecracker-microvm/firecracker) — thousands of mutually-untrusting, hardware-separated microVMs per host.
+• Multi-tenant fleets: AWS built Firecracker for Lambda and Fargate (firecracker-microvm/firecracker) to run thousands of mutually-untrusting, hardware-separated microVMs per host.

 The cost: GPU passthrough and host-device access need explicit plumbing.
 Hypervisor isolation is necessary but not sufficient — the VMM and jailer perimeter still ships CVEs.
 CVE-2026-1386 (jailer symlink host-file overwrite, ≤ v1.13.1 and v1.14.0) is the reminder: patch the runtime as hard as the guest kernel.

-• Tightest host-shell integration.
-The agent shares the host's PATH and dotfiles read-only — no image build.
+• Tightest host-shell integration: the agent shares the host's PATH and dotfiles read-only, with no image build.

 The cost: weaker escape resistance than microVMs.
-On macOS, sandbox-exec is deprecated since macOS 10.13 — prefer containers or microVMs for new macOS tooling.
+On macOS, sandbox-exec has been deprecated since macOS 10.13, so prefer containers or microVMs for new macOS tooling.
 On Linux, depth depends on seccomp quality.

 Runtime choice is one layer, not the whole sandbox.
 Dual-boundary sandboxing is the threat model every runtime enforces; subprocess PID namespace sandboxing adds a Linux layer blocking daemon persistence; Session harness sandbox separation hides runtime choice behind execute(name, input), so the runtime can change without rewriting agent code.